 Do you use Square?
 Leave a review!

 Unlike general web reviews, verified reviews are posted by businesses that have chosen the processor's quote through CardFellow's marketplace, and CardFellow has confirmed with the processor that the business is using its service.
 Businesses can update verified reviews at any time to ensure the review accurately reflects the processor's performance over time.

 Unlike verified reviews which are validated by CardFellow, web reviews can be submitted by anyone viewing this profile.
 While we validate these reviews as best we can, CardFellow does not verify that a reviewer is using or has used a processor's service.

-We have several businesses use Square platform.
-We decided to give it a shot to have our payroll with them, What a disappointment!
+We have several businesses that use the Square platform.
+We decided to give it a shot to have our payroll with them.
+What a disappointment!
 There is nobody to talk to get help in this company.
 You are your own.
-Their software has a lot bugs and it doesn’t function correctly.
+Their software has a lot bugs and it doesn't function correctly.
 Be smart, just stay away.
-Listening some else’s experience is cheaper than your own.
+Listening some else's experience is cheaper than your own.

 Posted by Laurie B on Nov 10, 2016